IC/ASIC Design Trends

 IC/ASIC Design Size by Gate Count

-Figure 7-1 shows the trends from the 2012 through the 2020 studies in terms of active IC/ASIC design project by design sizes (gates of logic and datapath, excluding memories).
-Keep in mind that Figure 7-1 does not represent silicon volume (i.e., it represents study project participants).
+Fig. 7-1 shows the trends from the 2012 through the 2022 studies in terms of active IC/ASIC design project by design sizes (gates of logic and datapath, excluding memories).
+Keep in mind that Fig. 7-1 does not represent silicon volume (i.e., it represents study project participants).

-One interesting observation from this year’s study is the continue increase in design projects working on designs less than 1M gates.
+One interesting observation from the past few study is the continue increase in design projects working on designs less than 1M gates.
 This is due to a number of projects working on smaller sensor chips for IoT and automotive devices.
 This can potentially yield some interesting results in the study.

-A key takeaway from Figure 7-1 is that the electronic industry continues to move to larger designs.
-In fact, 36 percent of today’s design projects are working on designs over 80M gates, while 31 percent of today’s design projects are working on designs between 1M gates and 80M gates.
+A key takeaway from Fig. 7-1 is that the electronic industry continues to move to larger designs.
+In fact, about 36 percent of today’s design projects are working on designs over 10M gates, while 30 percent of today’s design projects are working on designs between 1M gates and 80M gates.

 But increased design size is only one dimension of the growing complexity challenge.
 One industry driver that has had a substantial impact on IC/ASIC design and verification complexity is the emergence of new layers of design requirements (beyond basic functionality), which did not exist years ago, for example, security requirements, safety requirements, and requirements associated with hardware-software interactions in embedded processor designs.